-Later that year – on November 6, 1919, in London – England’s Astronomer Royal Frank Dyson presented the results at a joint meeting of the Royal Astronomical Society and the Royal Society.
+Later that year – on November 6, 1919, in London – England’s Astronomer Royal, Frank Dyson, who had organized the expedition, presented the results at a joint meeting of the Royal Astronomical Society and the Royal Society.
 Dyson said “there can be no doubt” that measurements made during the May 29, 1919, solar eclipse “confirm Einstein’s prediction.”
-In a recent story celebrating the 100th anniversary of this legendary solar eclipse, Caltech physicist Sean Carroll explained to NBCNews:

 General relativity was the poster child for being a crazy, new, hard-to-understand theory, with dramatic implications for the nature of reality.
 And yet you could see [the results]; you could photograph it.
 So people got caught up in that excitement.

 Einstein’s general theory of relativity underlies our most basic modern cosmology, our way of looking at the universe as a whole.
-Before Einstein, scientists relied on Isaac Newton’s theory of gravity, and Newton’s way of looking at gravity is still valid and is still taught to physics students.
-Einstein’s theory is a refinement of scientists’ understanding of gravity … and what a mind-blowing refinement!
+Before Einstein, scientists relied on Isaac Newton’s theory of gravity.
+Newton’s way of looking at gravity is still valid and is still taught to physics students.
+But while Newton’s formulation of gravity is more of a special case under specific conditions, Einstein’s theory is a refinement of scientists’ understanding of gravity that covers the big picture … and what a mind-blowing big picture!
 Einstein proposed that mass causes space to curve.
-So, for example, although there appears to be a “force” (as described by Newton) that causes our Earth to be pulled towards the sun by gravity, in fact, there’s no such force.
-According to Einstein, Earth is simply traveling in curved space around the sun.
+So, for example, although there appears to be a “force” (as described by Newton) that causes our Earth to be pulled towards the sun by gravity, that force can “simply” be described as Earth traveling in curved space around the sun, according to Einstein.

-In the century since the 1919 total solar eclipse, Einstein’s relativity theory has been proven again and again, in many different ways.
+In the century and a bit since the 1919 total solar eclipse, Einstein’s relativity theory has been proven again and again, in many different ways.
 You might have seen the recent first-ever photo of a black hole?.
 It also proved, once again, that Einstein was right.

-The Royal Astronomical Society (RAS) recently spoke of modern-day practical applications of Einstein’s theory:
+The Royal Astronomical Society (RAS) described modern-day practical applications of Einstein’s theory: